mas-agis/ances-al/README.md

 # ances-al
-R based for assigning ancestral alleles and comparison of alleles frequency group/population of interest to defined ancestral alleles based on WGS data. \n
+R based for assigning ancestral alleles and comparison of alleles frequency group/population of interest to defined ancestral alleles based on WGS data.

 ##INPUTS

 Main inputs are from VCFTools frequency for SNP variants.
-Example linux command for preparing inputs as follow, for example: \n for i in {1..29}; \n do vcftools --vcf ~/data/Cattle/filteredSNP.vcf --chr $i --freq --keep taurus_list.txt --out ~/data/Cattle/taurus_Chr_$i; \n done\n
+Example linux command for preparing inputs as follow:
+        for i in {1..29};
+        do vcftools --vcf ~/data/Cattle/filteredSNP.vcf --chr $i --freq --keep taurus_list.txt --out ~/data/Cattle/taurus_Chr_$i;
+        done

 Given vcf file with name filteredSNP.vcf in the folder of ~/data/Cattle, taurus_list.txt is simple text file containing individual ids from group/population of interest in vcf file.
 Above command will output frequency spectrum of intended group/population per chromosome 1 to 29 in format of "taurus_Chr_$i", where group is the name of group or population of interest, Chr literally written as it is, and i is the number of the chromosome. \n
 \n
 ##Function explanations